 1100% of our samples were below the turbidity limit.
 Turbidity is a measurement of the cloudiness of water.
-2Friendsville Water Works partners with Tellico Area Service System for lead and copper testing and during the most recent round of Lead and Copper testing, 0 out of 20 households sampled contained concentrations exceeding the action level for lead.
+2Friendsville Water Works partners with Tellico Area Service System for lead and copper testing and during the most recent round of Lead and Copper testing, 0 out of 20 households sampled contained concentrations exceeding the action level for lead or Copper.
 3We have met all treatment technique requirements for Total Organic Carbon removal.

-During the year of 2019 Friendsville Water Works failed to provide its customers with the Customer Confidence report in the time frame alloted by the state this resulted in a reporting violation for the Freindsville Water Department
+During the year of 2020 Friendsville Water Works failed to provide the State with the Customer Confidence report in the time frame alloted this resulted in a reporting violation for the Freindsville Water Department